humphreykinoti/airbnb-clone-project/README.md

 Enables guests to leave reviews and ratings for properties they’ve stayed in.
 This helps improve trust and transparency on the platform by highlighting user experiences.

 ---

+## API Security

+To ensure the backend of the Airbnb Clone is secure and trustworthy, several key security measures will be implemented:

+### Authentication
+User authentication will be enforced using secure methods such as JWT (JSON Web Tokens) to verify user identity.
+This is crucial for protecting user accounts and ensuring that only legitimate users can access their data and perform operations.

+### Authorization
+Role-based access control will restrict actions based on user roles (e.g., guest, host, admin).
+This prevents unauthorized access to sensitive resources, such as one user modifying another’s bookings or property listings.

+### Rate Limiting
+API endpoints will include rate limiting to prevent abuse through spamming or brute-force attacks.
+This protects the system from denial-of-service attempts and helps maintain system stability.

+### Data Encryption
+All sensitive data will be encrypted in transit using HTTPS and, where necessary, at rest in the database.
+This ensures confidential information like passwords and payment details are not exposed.

+### Secure Payment Handling
+Payment processing will use trusted third-party services with tokenized transactions.
+This protects both users and the platform from fraud and data breaches.

+**Why is security crucial?** Security is a foundational requirement for building user trust, ensuring regulatory compliance, and protecting the integrity of both user data and financial transactions.

+---